U.S. defence chief backs Geneva process on Syrian conflict

 Russia has backed peace talks in Astana, the capital of Kazakhstan, to end the Syrian civil war.
 U.N.
 Special Envoy for Syria Staffan de Mistura announced that stalled peace talks between the Syrian government and still-to-be-united opposition would resume in Geneva on Nov.
 28.

-However, Russia is also fighting against Islamic State in Syria, at times their goals aligning with the United States, whose forces have helped Kurdish-led militias recapture Raqqa and other parts of northern and eastern Syria from the militants.
+However, Russia is also fighting against Islamic State in Syria, making it a de facto ally of the United States, whose forces have helped Kurdish-led militias recapture Raqqa and other parts of northern and eastern Syria from the militants.